panulogic/cisf/README.md

 #### 0. MOTIVATING EXAMPLE

-If you want to make sure you get an early warning whenever your function is called with a wrong type of argument, you might write something like this:
+You want to make sure you get
+an early warning whenever your function is called with wrong type(s) of arguments.
+You might write something like this:

-    if (typeof arg !== "number")
+    if ( arg.constructor !== Number &&
+         arg.constructor !== String
+	   )
-    { throw "arg is not a number"
+	  { throw "not number nor string";
 	  }

  Using CISF you can write it more simply as:

-    x (arg, 1)
+    { x (arg, 0, "");

- x() checks that its first and 2nd argument are of the same type.
+ x() checks that its first argument is of the same type as one of its remaining arguments.

- You are more likely to put such checks into your code when they are easy to write and easy to read.
-This in turn means that errors are caught early and thus their root-cause is easy to identify early on.
+ You are more likely to put such checks into your code when they are easy to write (and get correct) and easy to read (and understand).

+ This in turn means that errors are caught early on - before they reach your customers.